Hype Luxury Mobility

 Hype Luxury Mobility is a luxury car rental company headquartered in Bangalore, India.
-It provides luxury cars, yachts and private jets for rent in India, UAE ,and UK.
+Founded in 2017, it provides luxury cars, yachts, and private jets for rent in India, the UAE, and the UK.
+The company was founded in 2017 by siblings Raghav Belavadi and Vijaya Belavadi.

-History

-The Hype was founded by Raghav Belavadi in 2017.
-Before this, Raghav founded InsurTech, ANDIAST Tech.AG, in Switzerland.
-He was the Executive Vice President at Accenture in Switzerland, Canada, and India.
-Prior to that, he was Program Director at Mercer, both in the UK and India.

 Fleet

 Hype has operations in 19 cities across India including Ahmedabad, Bangalore, Chandigarh, Chennai, Cochin, Coimbatore, Delhi NCR, Goa, Hyderabad, Indore, Jaipur, Jodhpur, Kolkata, Mangalore, Mumbai, Madurai and, Pondicherry.
-It has a fleet size of more than 14,000 with over 6,000 luxury and 8,000 premium cars.
 The brands in its fleet include Rolls-Royce, Mercedes, Lamborghini, Ferrari, Maserati, Jaguar etc. Users book cars for rent directly from its website or through its mobile app.

 It has a fleet of yachts including Bayliner 340, Ferretti 550, Island Spirit 401, Grand Soliel 45, Sea Ray 330, Azimut 39, Rinker 260, Free Spirit, Majesty 66 etc.

-It has also partnered with aircraft operators to provide helicopters and private jets rentals.
+It has also partnered with aircraft operators to provide helicopters and private jet rentals.

 Funding

-Hype Luxury said in a statement it had raised an undisclosed amount in Pre-Series A funding from Razorpay co-founders Harshil Mathur and Shashank Kumar's early-stage startup fund MarsShot Ventures.
+Hype Luxury said in a statement it had raised an undisclosed amount in Pre-Series A funding from Razorpay co-founders Harshil Mathur and Shashank Kumar's early stage startup fund MarsShot Ventures.